last update:

 William of Orange (1533-1584)

-Initially, the protests were requests to redress the balance of power.
+Initially, Dutch protests aimed to restore the balance of power.
 However, they soon became entangled with religious matters.
-Although many Dutch noblemen were Catholic, they were nevertheless opposed to the violent persecution of Protestants by the Spanish.
-Soon, religious questions became the driving force that led to the Dutch Revolt (Eighty Years’ War).
+Although many Dutch noblemen were Catholic, they were opposed to the violent persecution of Protestants by the Spanish.
+Soon, religious questions became the main force behind the Dutch Revolt (Eighty Years’ War).
 William emerged as the leader of the rebellion against the Spanish.
 In 1579, Philip II outlawed William, and an assassination attempt was made in Antwerp in 1582.
-Following this attempt, William moved his residence to the former Sint Agathaklooster (St. Agatha monastery) in Delft, subsequently renamed “Prinsenhof”.
+Following this attempt, William moved his residence to the former Sint Agathaklooster (St. Agatha monastery) in Delft, subsequently renamed Prinsenhof.

 Enlarged segment of the bird's-eye view of Delft showing the Oude Kerk and St. Agatha monastery.